Catiatto/StartingRoleSelection/README.md

 ## Features
 - Players can choose the starting role for themselves or other players (requires RA access), depending on permission.
+- Player can choose a role either by typing role full name, short name or byte.
 - Certain roles can be blacklisted from choosing.
 - Slot limit per team can be set.
 - Selecting roles can be toggled on and off.
 - No more than half people on the server in any moment can have the starting role selected.
+- Players with SCP opt-out can't have chosen any SCP role.

 ## Installation
 Place *StartingRoleSelection* dll in "...\AppData\Roaming\SCP Secret Laboratory\LabAPI-Beta\plugins\global OR port_number".